Fourth Chrono Gate in Chrono Odyssey

 Consumables

-Each of these consumables listed above will last for a total of 30 minutes, which is more than enough time for you to complete each phase of this fight.
-Additionally, they will all stack on top of each other, providing your character with a large range of buffs, making this battle much, much easier.
+Each of these consumables listed above will last for a total of 30 minutes, which is more than enough time to complete this fight.
+Additionally, they will all stack on top of each other, providing your character with a large range of buffs, making this battle much easier.

 Please note: It is not required to have all of these consumables — the more you have, the more buffs you will gain, making this battle easier.

-It's also recommended to ensure you have the maximum amount of Health Potions available to enhance your survivability.
-You likely will not need to use these until the fifth and final phase of this battle (more info on this below).
+Additionally, ensure you have the maximum amount of Health Potions recharged prior to entering this battle to maximize your survivability.
+You likely will not need to use these until the final phase of this battle (more info below).

 Location

-The fourth Chrono Gate is located in the lower right corner of your map, directly under the large face icon (pictured below).
+The fourth Chrono Gate is located in the lower-right corner of your map, directly under the large face icon (pictured below).
 As you approach this area, you will come across a large fountain filled with blood.
-Once you jump into the fountain, you'll be able to "inspect" the bloody water, which will then teleport you to the final Chrono Gate.
+Once you jump into the fountain, "inspect" the bloody water to teleport to the final Chrono Gate.

 Battle Mechanics and Phases

-Please note: It is NOT recommended to use your Chronotector during this phase, as this phase will be extremely short, and you shouldn't need the extra support yet.
+Please note: It is NOT recommended to use your Chronotector during this phase, as this phase is extremely short, and you should not require the extra support yet.

 Once Arsenalith runs forward, the first phase is completed.
-At this point, you should stay where you are until you regain your health fully, and all of your cooldowns are reset.
+At this point, you should stay where you are to regain your health fully and reset all of your cooldowns.
 Once this happens, continue down the path.

 As you continue down this path, you will encounter an almost identical phase as the first one three more times.
-The only difference for these phases is that you will need to deplete Arsenalith's health bar by around 30-40% instead of 10% before he moves on to the next phase.
+The only difference for these phases is that you will need to deplete Arsenalith's health bar by around 30-40% (instead of 10%) before moving on to the next phase.

-Please note: Starting at the second phase, Arsenalith will begin to introduce new attacks that he can dish off, but don't worry - these attacks are easily predictable based the type of weapon he is holding.
-Throughout the battle in each phase, his arm will transform into different types of weapons (such as a large bow, which signals a ranged attack, or a large hammer, signaling a melee smash).
+Please note: Starting at the second phase, Arsenalith will begin to introduce new attacks, but do not worry — these attacks are easily predictable based on Arsenalith's weapon held.
+Throughout the battle in each phase, their arm will transform into different types of weapons, such as:

-After defeating the fourth phase, it's highly recommended to ensure you have the buffs still active from the recommended consumables mentioned above.
+After defeating the fourth phase, it is highly recommended to ensure you have the buffs still active from the recommended consumables mentioned above.
 These buffs will further support your damage output and survivability during this last phase.
-It's also recommended to have your Chronotector set to "Summon", and to use Primeval Capra as your summon choice.
+We also recommended setting your Chronotector to "Summon", and to use Primeval Capra as your summon choice.

 Your overall approach to this battle will be dependent on your class.
 If your class specializes in only melee weapons, you will have to get quite close to Arsenalith to dish off damage.
-The one ability you will want to be most cautious of is his spin attack, which is signaled when he crouches down towards the ground.
-When you see Arsenalith do this - dodge backwards and keep distance until he stops spinning.
+Be most cautious of Arsenalith's spin attack, which is signaled when they crouch down towards the ground.
+When you see Arsenalith do this — dodge backwards and keep distance until Arsenalith stops spinning.

-If you are ranged class, simply keep your distance between you and Arsenalith, and you shouldn't have any problems.
-The attacks you should be most cautious of is when its arms transforms into an oversized bow - signaling an upcoming ranged attack.
+If you are a ranged class, simply keep your distance between you and Arsenalith, and you should not have any major problems.
+Be most cautious when Arsenalith's arms transform into an oversized bow — signaling an upcoming ranged attack.

-If you end up missing a dodge, don't sweat it.
-The arena for this battle is large enough that you can kite the boss by running in a large circle around the outer edge of the arena, allowing you enough time to regen some health, and even reset your cooldowns for your skills.
-If it's needed, you can even kite the boss long enough for your Chronotector timer to reset, allowing you to take advantage of your set summon.
+If you end up missing a dodge, do not sweat it.
+The arena for this battle is large enough that you can kite the boss by running in a large circle around the outer edge of the arena.
+You should kite to gain recovery time for your health, and even reset skill cooldowns.
+If required, you can even kite long enough to reset your Chronotector timer, taking advantage of your set summon.

-After following the steps above, you should have no problem defeating Arsenalith, which will then allow you to unlock him as a Summon option on your Chronotector once you speak with Petra at the Citadel.
+After following the steps above, you should have no problem defeating Arsenalith, allowing you to unlock them as a Summon option on your Chronotector.
+Once again, speak with Petra at the Citadel to access this feature.

 Changelog